calebjmatthews/endless-desert/concept.md

 Cooking:
   - Any combination of five ingredients can be selected, quality is a sum of ingredient quality + a multiplier for the dish
-  - Several things can be used as a main ingredient: Lentils, Meat, Fish, Onion, Dates
+  - Several things can be used as a main ingredient: Lentils, Quail, Fish, Onion, Dates
+  - These create the psuedo resource type for the final dish resource according to the tag they fall into: for example Lentils are a vegetable, so a dish with Lentils, Milk, and Water would be called "Plain Lentil Soup", but would have the resource type of "Vegetable Soup" for the purposes of grouping and studying
   - Soup = Ingredient + Water
   - Stew = Ingredient + Milk + Water
   - Pie = Ingredient + Wheat + Water